Table of Contents

 - Bridging fibrous septa

-- Roundish parenchymal nodules of regenerating hepatocytes
+- Rounded parenchymal nodules of regenerating hepatocytes

-- Biliary type cirrhosis
+- Biliary type cirrhosis:

 - Diffuse disruption in architecture of the entire liver (loss of normal central - portal relationship)